-In Santa Rosa, California and throughout the state, job applicants and employees are protected from discrimination in the hiring process and during employment, respectively.
-This includes protection of unlawful termination by both federal and state laws.
+In Santa Rosa, California, and throughout the state, job applicants and employees are protected from discrimination in the hiring process and during employment, respectively.
+This includes the protection of unlawful termination by both federal and state laws.
 Stephen Danz and Associates have been protecting employees from discrimination and related employer violations.
 With an exceptional understanding of the law and years of experience to back it up, we help employees in harassment and illegal retaliation in the workplace.
-Our goal is to provide responsive, aggressive and knowledgeable representation to employees.
+Our goal is to provide responsive, aggressive, and knowledgeable representation to employees.

 The firm prides itself on standing up for plaintiffs in cities within Northern California and Southern California since the State’s courts are as specialized and diverse as its landscape.
-In Santa Rosa, California, our attorneys are highly specialized and handle complex employment lawsuits where private individuals trust us to bring forth their cases in local, state and federal courts.
+In Santa Rosa, California, our attorneys are highly specialized and handle complex employment lawsuits where private individuals trust us to bring forth their cases in local, state, and federal courts.
 Please see the following some of the most common laws that California employers have violated.
 Let us know if you have any questions or seek additional information by calling us or by completing the online intake form.